 After the initial review process is complete, AmeriCorps staff will review the initial results for fairness and consistency.
-Applications may be selected for Post-Review Quality Control assessment.
-This review will be used to ensure fairness and provide assurances that applications were not disadvantaged in the original review.
+Applications may be selected for Post-Review Quality Control assessment, which is used to ensure fairness and provide assurances that applications were not disadvantaged in the original review.